kubernetes-study-guide/mysql-operator/README.md

+## Making data persistent.

+If you're mysql pod dies, then all the data stored in it's database get's lost too.
+To prevent that from happening, oyu need to make use of Persitent Volumes.
+You can create it directly using a PV object.
+But it's better to create it indirectly using a PVC instead.
+That's because PVs created from a PVC can be retained even after the CR itself is deleted.

+To achieve this, we need to take the following steps:

+1. Need update operator to create new pvc object.
+  1. Update types file to include new settings needed in order to create PVC.
+  2. update crd file - `operator-sdk generate k8s` and `operator-sdk generate crds`
+  3. update example cr file.
+  4. add new watch for pvc
+  5. Add logic for pvc in reconcile function
+  6. create new function for defining the pvc yaml definition
+2. Create storage class, in order to retain PV beyond the lifetime of the CR (covered later)

 # setup up status info for our CR.

 At the moment `kubectl get mysql` only has 2 columns, name and age.
 We want to add more.